-Homework will be assigned and collected regularly with grading mostly to check the work you are doing: 2 points for most problems attempted with substantive work, 1 point for about half of the problems attempted with substantive work, 0 points for most problems not attempted with substantive work or no paper turned in, plus up to 2 points for your work on each of the problems that are more thoroughly graded.
+Homework will be assigned and collected regularly with grading mostly to check the work you are doing but with a few problems graded more carefully.
 Make-up/late homework will not be graded for credit.

-Quizzes based on the homework will be announced in advance and will be the done the last ten minutes or so of the class or of the part of class before the break.
+Quizzes based on the homework will be announced in advance and will be the done the last ten minutes or so of the class.
 No make-up/late quizzes will be graded for credit; the two lowest quiz grades will be dropped, with missed quizzes counted as zeros.